International Student Work-Study

 International students are limited to on-campus employment, which is defined as working for Penn, on Penn Payroll, and on Penn premises.
 For more information, and for off-campus work authorization, meet with an International Student and Scholar Services (ISSS) advisor.

-It is the student's responsibility to conduct a job search, apply for jobs, interview, and be hired.
-A student may only work for a supervisor who has a job listed on the Student Employment website.
+It’s the student's responsibility to conduct a job search, apply for jobs, interview, and be hired.
+A student may only work for a hiring manager who has a job listed on Workday@Penn.
+Login to Workday and click Careers, and then click Student Employment.

 Not all Penn affiliates or entities are considered on-campus employment sites for immigration purposes.
 The following examples are considered non-Penn sites: